yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

    generate the shared `curve25519` session key
 2. An 8-byte session handler, which uniquely identifies the session locally

-Importantly, the session handlers generated on each node **may not** be the same, however, both nodes are required to store the handler chosen by the remote side.
+Importantly, the session handles generated on each node **may not** be the same, however, both nodes are required to store the handle chosen by the remote side.
 Once these elements are generated, the session pong **must** contain:

 1. The locally-generated session handle